Collinsville Primary places among the top 20% of public schools in Virginia for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Collinsville Primary's student population of 335 students has declined by 6% over five school years.
+- Collinsville Primary's student population of 347 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-2|

 |Total Classroom Teachers||21 teachers|